Potassium chlorate: Production

+According to X-ray crystallography, potassium chlorate is a dense salt-like structure consisting of chlorate and potassium ions in close association.

 Uses

 Potassium chlorate was one key ingredient in early firearms percussion caps (primers).
 It continues in that application, where not supplanted by potassium perchlorate.

 Chlorate-based propellants are more efficient than traditional gunpowder and are less susceptible to damage by water.
 However, they can be extremely unstable in the presence of sulfur or phosphorus and are much more expensive.

-Chlorate propellants must be used only in equipment designed for them; failure to follow this precaution is a common source of accidents.
-Potassium chlorate, often in combination with silver fulminate, is used in trick noise-makers known as "crackers", "snappers", "pop-its", or "bang-snaps", a popular type of novelty firework.
+Potassium chlorate, often in combination with silver fulminate, is used in trick noise-makers known as "crackers", "snappers", "pop-its", "caps" or "bang-snaps", a popular type of novelty firework.

 Another application of potassium chlorate is as the oxidizer in a smoke composition such as that used in smoke grenades.
 Since 2005, a cartridge with potassium chlorate mixed with lactose and rosin is used for generating the white smoke signaling the election of new pope by a papal conclave.

-Potassium chlorate is often used in high school and college laboratories to generate oxygen gas.
-It is a far cheaper source than a pressurized or cryogenic oxygen tank.
 Potassium chlorate readily decomposes if heated while in contact with a catalyst, typically manganese(IV) dioxide (MnO2).
 Thus, it may be simply placed in a test tube and heated over a burner.
 If the test tube is equipped with a one-holed stopper and hose, warm oxygen can be drawn off.
 The reaction is as follows: